DCotterill/halixia-hugo/content/ma/eat-well-171.md

 layout: static
 ---

-Information and guidance on eating a healthy balanced diet
+Information and guidance on eating a healthy balanced diet.

 A healthy, balanced diet is an important part of maintaining good health, making sure to eat the right amounts from a wide variety of food can help you achieve and maintain a healthy body weight.